wzzrd/katello-client-bootstrap/README.md

 This script can take a system that is registered to Spacewalk, Satellite 5, Red Hat Network Classic and get it registered to Foreman & Katello.

-Optionally, you can also move systems from one Satellite 6 system or Capsule to another by using the --new-capsule option.
+Optionally, you can also move systems between Capsules (both internal and external) of one Katello installation by using the `--new-capsule` option.

 # What does the Script do?